NickMcConnell/FAangband/docs/guide.rst

 ===============================
- A Players' Guide to Angband
+ A Players' Guide to FAangband
 ===============================

 This guide assumes familiarity with the basic mechanics of the game.
 If you're